What is omega-3?

 Omega-3 is an essential fatty acid (EFA), also known as a polyunsaturated fatty acid (PUFA).
-It is derived from both animal and plant sources, although Omega-3 from fish oil is the most common supplemental form.
-Fatty acids form the main useful fraction of fats and oils and are necessary for overall health.
-Because your body cannot manufacture essential fatty acids, you must get them from food or supplemental sources.
+It’s derived from both animal and plant sources, although omega-3 from fish oil (Eco-Sustain™ Omega-3 also available) is the most common supplemental form.
+Fatty acids form the main useful fraction of fats and oils and are necessary for overall health.* Because your body cannot manufacture essential fatty acids, you must get them from food or supplemental sources.

-Plant sources such as Flax Oil contain the parent Omega-3 fatty acid called Alpha-linolenic acid (ALA).
-The human body normally converts ALA to the longer chain fatty acids EPA and DHA, which are used for prostaglandin formation and other cellular needs.
-Fish Oil contains the desired Omega-3 fatty acids in their more useful EPA and DHA forms.
+Plant-source oils such as flax contain the parent omega-3 fatty acid called alpha-linolenic acid (ALA).
+The human body normally converts ALA to the longer-chain fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are used for prostaglandin formation and other cellular needs.* Fish oil contains the desired omega-3 fatty acids in their more useful EPA and DHA forms.
 ALA requires enzymatic conversion to generate EPA and DHA.

-There is a lot of confusion caused by supplement distributors who claim to have a pharmaceutical grade Omega 3 Fish Oil.
-There is no such thing in the United States, as the official USP (United States Pharmacopeia) monograph that defines the testing specifications necessary to qualify Omega 3 Fish oils as pharmaceutical grade has never been published.
-Anyone claiming to have "pharmaceutical grade" fish oils is simply over-hyping their product by claiming to meet a non-existent standard.
-NOW does not claim this, as it is simply not possible.
+There is a lot of confusion caused by supplement distributors who claim to have a pharmaceutical grade omega-3 fish oil.
+There is no such thing in the United States, as the official USP (United States Pharmacopeia) monograph that defines the testing specifications necessary to qualify omega-3 fish oils as pharmaceutical grade has never been published.
+Anyone claiming to offer a pharmaceutical-grade fish oil is simply over-hyping their product by claiming to meet a non-existent standard.

-However, there is a voluntary GOED (Global Organization for EPA and DHA omega -3) monograph that is being utilized to define the specifications necessary to qualify a pure Omega 3 EPA/DHA product.
-NOW's Omega 3 Enteric-coated Fish oil softgels meet the criteria in the GOED Monograph for EPA/DHA
+However, there is a voluntary GOED (Global Organization for EPA and DHA omega -3) monograph that’s being utilized to define the specifications necessary to qualify a pure omega-3 EPA/DHA product.
+Our omega-3 enteric-coated fish oil softgels adhere to the GOED Monograph for EPA/DHA.

-The special enteric-coated softgels used to deliver Molecularly Distilled Omega 3 Fish Oil protect the contents of the capsule from stomach acid by preventing gastric juices from dissolving the softgel in the stomach.
-This allows people to enjoy the benefits of Omega 3 Fish Oil without having the fish oil taste "repeat".
-The enteric-coated softgel will then release the Omega 3 fish oil in the alkaline environment beyond the stomach.
+Enteric coating is a special ingestible polymer barrier applied to various ingestibles such as softgels when the contents need to be protected from the harsh acids found in the gastric environment.
+Enteric coating protects the contents of the capsule from stomach acid by preventing gastric juices from dissolving the softgel in the stomach.
+This allows people to enjoy the benefits of their omega-3 fish oil without having it come back for a visit later.
+The enteric-coated softgel will then release the omega-3 fish oil in the alkaline environment beyond the stomach.